school-brainhack/school-brainhack.github.io/content/en/modules/nibabel/index.md

 ### Set up environment

-You will need to create the environment with the `Pipfile`.
+You will need to create the environment with the `requirements.txt` file.

 ```
 pip install virtualenv